iszczesniak/cpp/memory/index.md

 with `-std=c++17` in GCC) or higher, your request to disable constructor elision may be ignored by the compiler, because constructor elision in some cases is mandatory since C++17.

+On a modern system with a modern compiler, a result returned by value is not copied.
+To see the legacy C++ behviour, compile the example with the flag `-fno-elide-constructors -std=c++14`.
+Where and why are objects copied?
+That depends on the function call convention, constructor elision, and return value optimization.

 # Return by value